WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 - **Decoy visuals** to enhance realism
 - **Base64 encoding and realistic icon spoofing**

-Intended for ethical red team demonstrations, SOC analyst training, and detection engineering labs.
+🧪 Intended for ethical red team demonstrations, SOC analyst training, and future expansion into a full detection engineering lab.

 The project directory is organized as follows: